This time of year is notorious for copious amounts of food and drink.

 - Next, add the remaining ingredients, and blitz thoroughly until the ingredients have combined and formed a ball.

 - Using your hands, roll little truffle sized balls of the mixture.
 I made about 20.

 - Once you have rolled them all, pop them in the fridge.
-If you are coating them in the spiced-cacao coating, mix together the cacao, spice and agave sugar, and roll each truffle in the mixture.
+If you are coating them in the spiced-cacao coating, mix together the cacao and spice, and roll each truffle in the mixture.

 - If you are feeling extra fancy, drizzle them with the melted white chocolate.
 You could also add a few drops of peppermint extract or freeze dried raspberries to the truffle mix for extra festivity feels.
 They keep well in the fridge or freezer in an airtight container.